EU refuses to waive immunity for diplomat Eva Tvarozkova in $20k rental dispute

 There has been a recent case in Canada in which a judge ruled that immunity did not apply to commercial transaction, including unpaid rent.

-But Mfat's lawyer argued that the Canadian judge had taken a broad interpretation of commercial transaction which went against legal precedent.
+But Mfat's lawyer Phirak Appleton argued that the Canadian judge had taken a broad interpretation of commercial transaction which went against legal precedent.

-To apply this ruling to New Zealand would capture a large number of activities by many foreign missions in this country, the lawyer said.
+To apply this ruling to New Zealand would capture a large number of activities by many foreign missions in this country, she said.

 Cullen agreed, saying there was an international consensus that commercial activities related only to activities from which a diplomat could profit.
 That was opposed to daily activities like leasing a property and finding somewhere to live.